Brunomaio/Item-list/README.md

 Because there's only so many ways of saying hello world

-- To do:
+---

+Features:

+- Add items to your list (wow)
+- Click on said items to move them between the "To do" and "Done" lists beautifully crafted styles differentiating each list
-* Feature do delete individual items
+- Delete individual items (kind of\*\*)
-* Feature to drag and drop items within list
-* Improve the styling
+- Delete the entire list (also kind of\*\*)
+- Save your lists in your browsers' local storage for future use (deleting the list clears this too)

+\*\* The items aren't really deleted, but instead set as inactive and thus won't render.
+I opted to do this because I hoard data... force of habit.

+---

-- Known bugs:
+Known bugs:

+- Event listener to set item as completed don't work
-* If 2 list items have the same name, clicking on one affects the other.
-Possible fix: when creating <li> list item, also add an ID attribute equals to the item.id in the items array and check for that instead of name
+- If 2 list items have the same name, clicking on one affects the other
-* When it becomes possible to delete individual items, adding new items may cause multiple items to have the same item.id because I set the id to items.length